 Registration of portrayal elements

 Portrayal elements must be registered in the GI Registry Portrayal Register.
 Elements that need to be registered are listed below.
-In principle a portrayal element needs to be registered only if it is new to the Register – elements that are already in the Register need not be registered again.
+A portrayal element needs to be registered only if it is new to the Register – elements that are already in the Register need not be registered again.